Create simple book page banners for unique seasonal decorating in just a few minutes of time with basic supplies.

 Enter your email below and you'll get it straight to your inbox.
 Plus you'll get easy new recipes, gardening tips & more every week!

-As I was giving our sideboard an update for fall (I kinda overlooked it for the fall home tour) using some items from the fall decorating box, I realized I’ve never shared the quick tutorial for these sweet and simple seasonal book page banners with you all.
+As I was giving our sideboard an update for fall (I kind of overlooked it for the fall home tour) using some items from the fall decorating box, I realized I've never shared the quick tutorial for these sweet and simple seasonal book page banners with you all.

 - Ruler, pencil & scissors

 - Sharpie or other fine-tipped marker, if using stencils

 - Draw a triangle on one book page by finding the center at the bottom of the page with a ruler, marking it, and then using the ruler to draw a line from the center point out towards each top corner of the page.
 Cut this triangle out (it will be your template).

 - Lay the first triangle on top of 2 or 3 stacked pages and cut out more triangles.
 Repeat until you have enough for each letter of your desired banner.

 - Trace a letter with a pencil on each triangle using a stencil.
 Repeat for all letters needed.